samgiles/reactive-job-queue/README.md

 - `job`  - (Object) the job to move into the complete state
 - `callback` - (Function) the callback to call when this operation completes.

+# TODO

+- Provide more generic job state transition.
+- Provide mechanisms to recover jobs from each state.

+# License

+Samuel Giles - MIT Licensed